Majors, Minors, Concentrations, Certificates & Other Programs

 - Minor: Studio Art

-- Certification: NJ Teaching Credentials with B.A. in Visual Art: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Art (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in Visual Art: Early Childhood Education (P–3), Elementary Education (K–6), and Teacher of Art (K–12), each with Teacher of Students with Disabilities Endorsement.

 - Bachelor of Science

-- Clinical Laboratory Sciences with a minor in biology (joint degree program with Rutgers University)
+- Majors: Biology (optional tracks: Medical Laboratory Science), Clinical Laboratory Sciences with a minor in biology (joint degree program with Rutgers University)

 - Minor: Biology

-- Certification: NJ Teaching Credentials with B.S. in Biology: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Biology (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.S. in Biology: Early Childhood Education (P–3), Elementary Education (K–6) with option for Science Middle School Endorsement, and Teacher of Biology (K–12), each with Teacher of Students with Disabilities Endorsement.

 - Bachelor of Arts

-- Certification: NJ Teaching Credentials with B.A. in Biology: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Biology (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in Biology: Early Childhood Education (P–3), Elementary Education (K–6) with option for Science Middle School Endorsement, and Teacher of Biology (K–12), each with Teacher of Students with Disabilities Endorsement.

 Career Development